ObsidianLabs/CKB-Studio/README.md

 ### CKB Keypair Manager

 Click the green button (with the key icon) in the bottom left corner to open the keypair manager.
-In the keypair manager, you can create, import, and delete CKB keys.
-Make sure that you created some keypairs before creating a CKB node.
+In the keypair manager, you can create, import, and manage CKB keys.
+Make sure you created some keypairs before creating a CKB node.
 To initialize a CKB node, you will need a miner address to receive the mining rewards.

 <p align="center">
   <img src="./screenshots/keypair_manager.png" width="800px">
 </p>

 Please note that all keys in the keypair manager are for development purpose only.
-The private keys are saved unencrypted so **DO NOT** use them on mainnet.
+The private keys are saved unencrypted so **DO NOT** use them on the mainnet.

 ### CKB Nodes